 Pharyngula's PZ Myers disagreed rather strongly (to put it mildly).
 He seems to think that the complaints are totally without merit, arguing that the professor who promoted Franken is engaged in the sort of "civic outreach we should be pleased to see in a professor."
 The fact that she used her university e-mail account does not bother him because she was careful to include a clear disclaimer.

 I think PZ is wrong on this one.
-Besides being a university professor, I am a progressive Democrat who happens to be extremely fond of Al Franken.
-I still think he's wrong about this.
+I may be progressive and quite fond of Al Franken, but I still think he's wrong about this.
 Sending this sort of e-mail from a university account, regardless of the disclaimer, is suspect.
 Given the availability of personal e-mail accounts (as noted by PZ in his post), I'm not sure why this wouldn't have been a viable alternative.
-I use my university e-mail for university business, but I have other personal accounts which I can access from work and home that would be more appropriate for this sort of activity.
+I use my university e-mail for university business, and I have other personal accounts which I would use for this sort of activity.

 It pains me to say this, but the Republican critics seem correct here.
 Partisan political activity from a university-based office funded with taxpayer dollars is probably not appropriate.
 PZ is correct that university professors are going to have opinions just like anyone else and should be able to express them.
 However, complications are raised when such opinions are expressed during work hours and via taxpayer funded equipment.

 PZ says, "When I signed my contract, I don't recall one of the conditions being that my blood would be drained and replaced with some colorless, odorless, flavorless fluid that was designed to be inoffensive, nor was I told I had to be neutered to work here."
 He's right, but I bet his university has a policy governing appropriate use of e-mail just like mine does.
 I'd also be somewhat surprised if the "civic outreach" to which he refers was intended to include partisan political activity.